Nachandupatti

-Narchandupatti is a small town located 16 kilometres from Pudukkottai.
+Nachandupatti is a small town located 16 kilometres from Pudukkottai in the Pudukkottai district of the Indian state of Tamil Nadu.
 Many members of the Nagarathar groups are among its inhabitants.
 The town contains historic temples.
 Various festivals and religious ceremonies take place here.
 There are many small villages around Nachandupatti including Pudur and Kottur.

 Name

 The original name of this place was Thirumalai Sam Uthiram.
 A fort was being built at Thirumayam for the residence of Oomaithurai (younger brother of Kattaboman).
 Good quality lime mortar (called sandhu or saanthu in Tamil) was prepared in this village.
 Hence, this place was also called Nar-Chandu-Patti or Nalla-Saanthu-Patti.
 Its name changed over a period of time to Nachandupatti.

 General information

-NACHANDUPATTI Village NACHANDUPATTI Panchayat THIRUMAYAM is situated in Pudukkottai District.
-People of this village are living in very peaceful manner.
+People of this village are living in a very peaceful manner.
 This village having a very proud history.
 Agriculture is the main profession of this village.
 Still, this village is waiting for Industrial development.
 Education, Drinking water, Road, and Electricity are the main concern of this village.
 The young generation is more attracted towards mobile, Laptop and computer technology these days.
 If banks and financial institutions proved loan and other financial support to the villagers, this village will see the real development.
 Medical and health services have to be improved.

-Natchandupatti is located 69 km from Tiruchirapalli, 17 km from Pudukottai and Ponnamaravathi.
+Nachandupatti is located 69 km from Tiruchirapalli, 17 km from Pudukottai and Ponnamaravathi.
 It covers an area of 3.6 km2, with a population of above 3500 people.

 Its pin code number is 622404.

 This small village contains many Nagarathar houses built about 100 to 200 years ago, which are renowned for their architectural simplicity.

 Each house of the village has a peculiar nickname like Kaattu Meeni Aayal Veedu or Subban Chettiar Veedu.